koszalix/rewrite-helper/README.md

 Job is set of hosts IP addresses within one domain.
 When host to which IP address domain is pointing is down, then dns answer will be changed to IP address of host with is up.
 ### Configuring ping jobs
-Ping job send ICMP ping to host, when host response is quicker than timeout host will be treated as live.
+Ping job send ICMP pings to host, when host response is quicker than timeout host will be treated as live.
 Add following section to config file to set up ping job.
 ```yaml
 ping_jobs: